Mario Biaggi: Later life

 Biaggi was released in 1991 when he was 73 years old, after 26 months in prison, by the sentencing judge on the grounds of ill health (heart problems, arthritis, nerve damage in his legs, and broken bones from four falls in prison).
 He would have been eligible for parole six months later.

 In 1992, at 74 years of age, Biaggi attempted a political comeback.
 He sought his old seat in Congress, challenging his successor, Engel, in the Democratic primary.
-The last Congressman to be re-elected after serving time for a felony was Matthew Lyon of Vermont, who ran from jail on 1798 and won.
+The last Congressman to be re-elected after serving time for a felony was Matthew Lyon of Vermont, who ran from jail in 1798 and won.
 Biaggi was endorsed by the Patrolmen's Benevolent Association and eight other police and firefighter unions.
 He said that many of his former constituents asked him to run, and that Engel had a poor record on constituent service.
 Despite the enthusiasm of some of his supporters, Biaggi raised little money.
 Engel, who raised more money and cited Biaggi's criminal convictions, won easily.
 After the election, the Bronx News reported that some of Biaggi's former constituents wanted to vote for him but could not.
 In the redistricting after the 1990 census, parts of Biaggi's old district that had been his strongholds, Throggs Neck and Morris Park, had been shifted to other districts.

 As the presidency of Bill Clinton closed, Biaggi requested a pardon for his federal convictions.
 When asked for comment, the United States Attorneys Offices for the Eastern and Southern District of New York each opposed pardon for any convictions, noting that Biaggi received a humanitarian release and had failed to pay his fines.
 No pardon was issued.

+Death and burial

 Biaggi died at his home in Riverdale in the Bronx on June 24, 2015, at the age of 97.
 He is buried in the Gate of Heaven Cemetery in Hawthorne, New York.

 Relatives

 In their obituary, the New York Times noted his survivors as two daughters, two sons, eleven grandchildren, and four great-grandchildren.
-Since 2019, Biaggi's granddaughter, Alessandra Biaggi, has been a member of the New York State Senate.
+From 2019-2022, Biaggi's granddaughter, Alessandra Biaggi, was a member of the New York State Senate.